-cloud disaster recovery (cloud DR)
+What is cloud disaster recovery (cloud DR)?

 Cloud disaster recovery (cloud DR) is a combination of strategies and services intended to back up data, applications and other resources to public cloud or dedicated service providers.
-When disaster occurs, the affected data, applications and other resources can be restored to the local data center -- or a cloud provider -- and resume normal operation for the enterprise.
+When a disaster occurs, the affected data, applications and other resources can be restored to the local data center -- or a cloud provider -- to resume normal operation for the enterprise.

 Before the advent of cloud connectivity and self-service technologies, traditional DR options were limited to local DR and second-site implementations.
 Local DR didn't always protect against disasters such as fires, floods and earthquakes.
-A second site -- off-site DR -- provided far better protection against physical disasters but imposed significant business costs for implementing and maintaining a second data center.
+A second site -- off-site DR -- provided far better protection against physical disasters, but implementing and maintaining a second data center imposed significant business costs.

 With the emergence of cloud technologies, public cloud and managed service providers could create a dedicated facility to offer a wide range of effective backup and DR services and capabilities.

 Selecting a cloud DR provider

-First, a business must consider the cloud DR provider's physical distance and latency -- putting DR too close increases the risk of shared physical disaster, but putting the DR too far away increases latency and network congestion, making it harder to access DR content.
+- Distance.
+A business must consider the cloud DR provider's physical distance and latency.
+Putting DR too close increases the risk of shared physical disaster, but putting the DR too far away increases latency and network congestion, making it harder to access DR content.
 Location can be particularly tricky when the DR content must be accessible from numerous global business locations.

 - Security and compliance.
-It's important to understand the security requirements of the DR content and be sure that the provider can offer authentication, virtual private networks (VPNs), encryption and other tools needed to safeguard the business's valuable resources.
-Evaluate the compliance requirements and be sure that the provider is certified to meet compliance standards that relate to the business, such as ISO 27001, SOC 2 and SOC 3, and Payment Card Industry Data Security Standard (PCI DSS).
+It's important to understand the security requirements of the DR content and be sure the provider can offer authentication, virtual private networks, encryption and other tools needed to safeguard the business's valuable resources.
+Evaluate compliance requirements to ensure the provider is certified to meet compliance standards that relate to the business, such as ISO 27001, SOC 2 and SOC 3, and Payment Card Industry Data Security Standard (PCI DSS).

-Warm DR is generally a standby approach where duplicate data and applications are placed with a cloud DR provider and kept up to date with data and applications in the primary data center.
+- Warm DR is generally a standby approach where duplicate data and applications are placed with a cloud DR provider and kept up to date with data and applications in the primary data center.
 But the duplicate resources aren't doing any processing.
 When disaster strikes, the warm DR can be brought online to resume operations from the DR provider -- often a matter of starting a VM and redirecting IP addresses and traffic to the DR resources.
 Recovery can be quite short, but still imposes some downtime for the protected workloads.

-Hot DR is typically a live parallel deployment of data and workloads running together in tandem.
+- Hot DR is typically a live parallel deployment of data and workloads running together in tandem.
 That is, both the primary data center and the DR site use the same workload and data running in synchronization -- both sites sharing part of the overall application traffic.
 When disaster strikes one site, the remaining site continues without disruption to handle the work.
 Users are ideally unaware of the disruption.
-Hot DR has no downtime but can be the most expensive and complicated approach.
+Hot DR has no downtime, but it can be the most expensive and complicated approach.